putriayu101/Excel-Basic-to-Intermediate/Basic/README.md

 # 📊 Basic Excel
-This self learning folder contains **basic Excel learning materials** focused on building a strong foundation in spreadsheet usage, formulas, and data formatting.
+This self learning folder contains **basic Excel learning materials** focused on building a strong foundation in formulas and data formatting.

 ## 🧩 Excel Topics Covered